ZNielsen/PodRacer/README.md

         --data-urlencode "url=http://example.com" \
         --data-urlencode "rate=1.2" \
         --data-urlencode "integrate_new=false" \
+        --data-urlencode "start_ep=1" \
         ${hostname}:${port}/${slug}
     ```

 ### Force update of the specified podcast
 - POST to 0.0.0.0:1234/update/<url>
   - parameters:
-    - url [string] -
+    - url [string] - Either the folder name of the podcast to update, or the racer subscribe url of the podcast to update.

 ### Force update of all podcasts on this server
 - POST to 0.0.0.0:1234/update
   - parameters: none

-### Delete an existing PodRacer feed
-- POST to 0.0.0.0:1234/delete_feed
-  - parameters:
-    - url [string] - The PodRacer RSS feed to delete from the server.
-        This will permanently delete the PodRacer feed, so use with caution.
-    - example call:
-        TODO - add example call

 ### List all the PodRacer feeds on this server
 - GET to 0.0.0.0:1234/list_feeds